novvv/dnl_ad/README.md

 This notification send every day at scheduled time.
 4. Daily balance summary
 Information for clients about his balance.
-5.Daily cdr delivery
+5. Daily cdr delivery
-Send link to download detailed information about resorce usage 6.Trunk pending suspension notice
+Send link to download detailed information about resorce usage
+6. Trunk pending suspension notice
 Send notice about near future deadline of download rate limits file.
-7.Trunk is suspended notice
+7. Trunk is suspended notice
 If file (item 6) not download, daemon wil send email to client and set in database block on selected resource.

 User story you can read in AlertScriptRequriement.odt  document.